Watt, Texans 'mutally' agree to split in more team upheaval - WTMJ

 The defensive end had one year remaining on a 6-year, $100 million contract.

-“The connection I have with the people of Houston is special, and I will never take that for granted because I know how rare it is,” Watt said in a video on on social media.
+“The connection I have with the people of Houston is special, and I will never take that for granted because I know how rare it is,” Watt said in the video.
 “I just want you to know that I love you and I appreciate you.
 I want to thank the McNair family for drafting me and giving me my first opportunity in the NFL.
 Thank you, Houston.”

 Along with his contributions on the field, Watt was lauded for his humanitarian efforts after raising more than $40 million for Hurricane Harvey relief in 2017.